The Meritorious Teaching Award in Herpetology

 Presented by the Herpetology Education Committee

-The Herpetology Education Committee (HEC) seeks nominations for the Meritorious Teaching Award in Herpetology to be presented at the 2020 Joint Meeting of Ichthyologists & Herpetologists in Norfolk, Virginia.
+The Herpetology Education Committee (HEC) seeks nominations for the Meritorious Teaching Award in Herpetology to be presented at the 2021 Joint Meeting of Ichthyologists & Herpetologists in Phoenix, Arizona.
 Nominees must be current members of at least one of the sponsoring societies.
 Current officers and committee chairs of ASIH, HL, or SSAR, and members of the HEC are not eligible for nomination.

-This award recognizes superior teaching and mentoring of students in the area of herpetology, and provides student members of ASIH, HL, and SSAR the opportunity to honor individuals who have made significant contributions to herpetological education.
+This award recognizes superior teaching and mentoring of students in herpetology.
+Awardees will be active teachers and mentors, with classroom teaching within the last three years and a substantial history of teaching excellence.
 The award recipient will receive US $500, an official letter, and a plaque from the HEC.

 Nominees should have a reputation among their peers and students for excellence in herpetological education, including, but not limited to: